 When you have braces, each orthodontic appointment gets you closer and closer to your dream smile.
-These adjustments put your teeth on track for better alignment, and occasionally your teeth may be a little sore after your orthdontic visits.
-Sore teeth can make it difficult to eat your go-to meals, so use this opportunity to try out some yummy new soft food recipes.
+These adjustments put your teeth on track for better alignment, and occasionally your teeth may be a little sore after your orthodontic visits.
+Sore teeth can make it difficult to eat your go-to meals, so use this opportunity to try out some yummy new soft foods for sore teeth.
 Here are some meal ideas to inspire your palate.

 Smoothies or Juice

 Many healthy eating enthusiasts like smoothies made with fresh vegetables and fruits.
 Smoothies pack in lots of vitamin power in one convenient liquid.
 Start your smoothie off with your green veggie of choice.
 Green smoothies often feature spinach, kale, or Swiss chard or other greens.
 Add frozen or fresh fruit like bananas, strawberries, blackberries, raspberries and blueberries to sweeten up your cup.
 You can also add almond milk or soy milk, chia seeds or flax seed for extra health benefits.
 An apple, orange or pear can add some good flavors as well.

 Juicing fruits and vegetables is also popular, but sometimes juicing can overwhelm your mouth with extra sugars without the fiber, so be aware of your sugar intake.
 Too much sugar in your mouth can cause gingivitis and even cavities.